Dog Training Tips for Aggressive Behavior

 Stopping Dog Aggression

 For now, they should focus on influencing Carl’s behavior.
-This can be done by providing more structure and discipline, not punishment.
+This can be done by providing more structure and exercise, not punishment.
 We are talking about creating order here.

 I asked Carl’s guardians to reach out to me in a month.
-We can then schedule a one-hour follow-up session.
+We can then schedule a 1 hour follow-up session.
 This will help us build on the progress they make with the dog behavior tips I shared during the in-home training.

 To help them remember all the things we went over, we shot a roadmap to success video that you can view below.